kaczla/list-lm/README.md

 - [FlashAttention](https://github.com/HazyResearch/flash-attention) - Fast and memory-efficient exact attention.
 - [FlexGen](https://github.com/FMInference/FlexGen) - FlexGen is a high-throughput generation engine for running large language models with limited GPU memory.
 - [FlexGen](https://github.com/FMInference/FlexGen) - FlexGen is a high-throughput generation engine for running large language models with limited GPU memory.
 Running large language models like OPT-175B/GPT-3 on a single GPU.
 Up to 100x faster than other offloading systems.
+- [ggml](https://github.com/ggerganov/ggml) - Tensor library for machine learning.
+With ggml you can efficiently run GPT-2 and GPT-J inference on the CPU.
 - [Gibberish Detector](https://github.com/domanchi/gibberish-detector) - Train a model, and detect gibberish strings with it.
 Example gibberish: "ertrjiloifdfyyoiu".
 - [GPT4All](https://github.com/nomic-ai/gpt4all) - gpt4all: a chatbot trained on a massive collection of clean assistant data including code, stories and dialogue.
 - [Guardrails](https://github.com/ShreyaR/guardrails) - Guardrails is an open-source Python package for specifying structure and type, validating and correcting the outputs of large language models (LLMs).